bhadrinath95/graphql/README.md

 ## Introduction

-•	GraphQL is a query language and specification for API.
+•	GraphQL is a query language and specification for API. <br />
-•	GraphQL is an open source server-side technolog y.
+•	GraphQL is an open source server-side technology. <br />
-•	This was developed by Facebook to optimize RESTful API calls.
+•	This was developed by Facebook to optimize RESTful API calls. <br />
-•	It is an execution engine and a data query language.
+•	It is an execution engine and a data query language. <br />

 ## Installation